bacpack-system/bacpack-system.github.io/docs/architecture.md

  - Package Tracker
  - Project

-The interactions and relationships between these components are shown on next diagram.
+The interactions and relationships between these Components are shown on next diagram.

 ```mermaid
 ---